sonatype/nexus-maven-plugins/README.md

 * [Nexus Staging Plugin](https://github.com/sonatype/nexus-maven-plugins/tree/master/nexus-staging-maven-plugin) - Maven Plugin to perform Sonatype Nexus Staging Workflow steps from your build.

+## System requirements

+Unless noted otherwise in corresponding plugin documentation, following are the minimal requirements:

+* Apache Maven: supported versions are 2.2.1 or 3.0.3+
+* Java: Java 1.6+

 Thanks, and have fun,
 ~t~